nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst

 Shell command: ``modem_trace``

 You can use the modem trace commands to control the trace functionality in the modem when :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE_SHELL` is enabled.
-A trace backend that can store modem traces is required to upload modem traces to the cloud.
+A trace backend that can store modem traces to flash is required to send modem traces to the cloud.

 Following are some examples of modem tracing: